Erich Liffmann: Return to Germany

 to Germany to find whether any of his parents (Hermann and Mathilde), three brothers (Alfred, Willy, Max) and a sister (Selma) had survived.
 He was initially refused entry into Germany, but was able to tour the occupied British zone by joining a Navy entertainment show called the "Tokio Express".

-Unfortunately, his parents had been murdered in Auschwitz, but he was able to locate his sister, who had survived Dachau and was living in Brussels, Belgium.
+Unfortunately, his parents had been murdered in Auschwitz, but he was able to locate his sister, who had survived Auschwitz and Dachau and was living in Brussels, Belgium.
 His brother Max had also moved to Brussels and survived the war by living "underground", i.e., in hiding with his wife.
 Their daughter, Ruth, had survived by being adopted and cared for by foster parents.
 His brother Willy had also survived by joining the Free French Foreign Legion and fighting the Nazis in the Sahara, in particular, at Tobruk.
 The fate of his brother Alfred is unclear, but he did not survive the war and may have died in Minsk.

 After reuniting with the remainder of his family, he toured Belgium and parts of Northern Europe.